petiatgithub/quantum-hackaton-2025-destroyers/README.md

 *   **MS Gate**: During an MS gate, the ions are at an `interaction` node.
 The cost for being at an `interaction` node is **0.02** per ion per time step.

 The temperature of all ions is evaluated at each time step.
 This temperature directly impacts the performance of the MS gate.
-Specifically, the average temperature of the two ions involved in the MS gate, denoted as $\bar{n}$, is used to calculate the parameter $p$:
+Specifically, the average temperature (in units of motional quanta) of the two ions involved in the MS gate, denoted as $\bar{n}$, is used to calculate the parameter $p$:

 $$p = \frac{\pi^2 \eta^4}{4} \bar{n} (\bar{n} + 1)$$